thetpmguy/agent-compiler/README.md

 It does NOT execute agents.
 It generates **reviewable artifacts** that can later be consumed by runtimes like LangGraph.

+## Philosophy

+This project focuses on **design-time decisions**, not runtime autonomy.

+Agents should not decide:
+- what they are allowed to do
+- which tools they can access
+- when humans must approve actions

+Those decisions belong in a compile-time layer.

+This repository explores what that layer could look like.

 ## Run locally
 ```bash
 cd backend